Inglewood Daily News: Dean family ownership

 The business was purchased by Edwin W. Dean, former Marengo, Illinois, editor and publisher, and Kenneth H. Kraft of Highland Park, Illinois, effective April 1, 1946.
 Dean took over active management of the business on June 17 after he and his family moved into their new home in Morningside Park.
 Kraft sold his interest in 1963.

 The Dean family maintained ownership after the death of Edwin W. Dean on November 21, 1963.

 Effective September 1, 1969, Edwin W. Dean Jr., publisher of the Inglewood Daily News, took over the Culver City Evening Star-News, Venice Vanguard and Westchester Star-News in a sale by the James S. Copley organization.
 The latter had purchased the Culver City and Venice newspapers in 1928 and had started the Westchester paper as a legal newspaper in 1967.

 Union representation

 In 1947 the International Typographical Union made an attempt to organize the mechanical workers of the newspaper.
 Pickets were at the building to demand a closed-shop contract.
 A strike was called, and about half of all employees refused to cross the picket line.
-Publisher Edwin A. Dean offered a contract hinging on the results of a National Labor Relations Board vote, but he was turned down.
+Publisher Edwin W. Dean offered a contract hinging on the results of a National Labor Relations Board vote, but he was turned down.
 The newspaper already had a closed-shop contract with its stereotypers and pressmen.